armand0e/GPT-FastAPI/README.md

 | **📜 Logging**         | Logs all API requests |
 | **🖥️ System Control**  | Run commands, change directories, automate inputs |
 | **🖼️ Vision**         | Screenshot, OCR (text recognition) |

-Would you like any refinements or additions? 🚀